cychavez/FinalProject/README.md

 Custom endpoints require creating a JavaScript file in the `routes/api` directory.
 See the provided `routes/api/user.js` for example code.

-> If you create a custom route script, this will **completely** override any automatic endpoints, even if you don't create an endpoint for each HTTP method for that table.
-If you want each HTTP method to be supported you must fully implement each yourself.
+> If you create a custom route script, this will **only** override automatic endpoints for the specific HTTP method created.
+All methods not explicitly created as a custom endpoint will fallback to being handled by the automatic endpoints.

 In order to get the data from your MySQL tables, you will create a `.sql` file with the necessary SQL statement and save that to the `sql` directory.
 You can name the file anything you like.
 You use the `selectFile` method to load the file as your SQL statement.